You probably haven’t started thinking about turkey and cranberry sauce, but maybe it’s time you did.

 Knowing where you are and where you want to go helps you to set appropriate goals and put a plan in place to accomplish them.

 Then there’s physical merchandise or if you sell a service or non-physical commodity, virtual goods.

 In the case of tangible products, you will need to take stock of your product and increase inventory (and shipping supplies) in anticipation of sales, especially of your best-selling items, so that those ever-important buying days run as smoothly as possible.
 Keep a spreadsheet of inventory handy — this can help you stay organized and be useful if contingencies arise (more on this later).

-Regardless of what you sell, you need to make sure that you have the tools in place to run a sale on your site, and figure out the kind of sale you want to offer — based on lifetime customer value or cost per acquisition stats — or if you’d be better to offer more out-of-the-box savings (like service upgrades or add-ons).
+Regardless of what you sell, you need to make sure you have the tools in place to run a sale on your site, and figure out the kind of sale you want to offer — based on lifetime customer value or cost per acquisition stats — or if you’d be better to provide more out-of-the-box savings, like service upgrades or add-ons.

 So, make some calculations and gather your data — you need this information for our next stage of planning.